bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 📅  The interview was mostly a one-day process - from morning to late evening.
 First, they asked us to gather in a meeting room and explained the machine coding task (1st round).
 Next rounds are ps/ds (problem solving + data structure), UI round and finally, manager round.

 Machine coding - This is a UI you have to build using plain html/css/js - no ui library like react or vue is allowed.
 They will give a sheet with all the details - reqd and good to have features, api endpoints, mockup.
 Complete atleast some of the reqd features.
 But more focus is on clean coding, best practices and logic, rather than on the ui look.
+Think beforehand how you want to build using plain js, keeping it modular and everything.
+Have a scaffolding with import/export support ready (webpack).
+You'll have 1-2 hour to complete this task - but don't wor
 Example task - Consider a todo app.
 You can add, edit, remove items.
-There might be some form validation or api.
-Also, persist todo items on reload.
+There might be some form validation or api calls.
+Also, persist/load todo items on reload.
-Think beforehand how you want to build using plain js, keeping it modular and everything.
-Have a scaffolding with import/export support ready (webpack).

 Ps/ds - 1 problem solving question (leetcode easy problem - sorting, find from both sides, etc) + 1 data structure question (ex. tree traversal starting from leaf, stack, etc) .